XinhaoChen111/RSP_drone_project_doc/docs/source/usage.rst

 Usage Guide
 ===========

-This section provides instructions on how to use the simulation and control the drone.
+This section provides instructions on how to use the simulation and control the real drone.

 Building the Repository
 -----------------------